John Kerry's mission to save diplomacy

 But it didn't end widespread suffering in Syria or bring peace to Israelis and Palestinians.
 Kerry is spending his final days in office at the center of the fallout from last week's vote by the United Nations Security Council to back a resolution condemning Israeli settlement construction.
 Israeli officials accuse Kerry and his staff of pushing for approval of the resolution -- something the Obama administration has denied.

 Yet Kerry is unrelenting in the closing chapter of his tenure.
 He pledges to work "until the whistle blows" to stop bloodshed in Syria, end violence in Yemen and put the Mideast peace process on a more promising trajectory.
+He delivered a speech Wednesday outlining the Obama administration's vision for the region, saying a two-state solution is "the only way to achieve a just and lasting peace between Israelis and Palestinians."

-He'll deliver a speech Wednesday that will address some of the criticisms in the wake of the UN vote and outline the Obama administration's vision for peace in the region.
+He also defended the administration from criticism in the wake of the UN vote and outline the Obama administration's vision for peace in the region.

+"No American Administration has done more for Israel's security than Barack Obama's," Kerry said.
+"We have consistently supported Israel's right to defend itself, by itself, including during actions in Gaza that sparked great controversy.
+Time and again, we have demonstrated we have Israel's back."

 He does this knowing that any progress he makes -- that much of what he has done in four years as secretary of state -- could be upended when Donald Trump is sworn in January 20 as president.